E-girl-Cansada/Kawata-pp-fix/README.md

 - Run mapTesting.bat and see the results

 # Planned fixes:
-- Long map buff (reason: Avoid short compilation maps being broken, and also, the stream nerf is too harsh for some maps)
+- Long maps buff (reason: Avoid short compilation maps being broken, and also, the stream nerf is too harsh for some maps)
-- Short map nerf (reason: Same as above)
+- Short maps nerf (reason: Same as above)
 - FL big buff (reason: No one uses it)
 - An attempt to nerf jumps slightly (reason: helloisuck)